The 2023 Leadership Awards Luncheon

 Bishop has also served as a professor at United Theological Seminary in Dayton, Ohio in the capacity of doctoral mentor, where students have been selected to sit in a learning cohort, sitting under his academic mentorship as they work towards their earned Doctor of Ministry degree.
 In the United program, McKissick has graduated five doctoral classes.

 We are a non-profit, all volunteer operated organization and welcome your support.
 If you would like to donate today, please click on the Donate button, or feel free to Contact us.
-We appreciate your support.
+We appreciate and thank you for your support.

 Dr. Martin Luther King, Jr. Commemorative Commission

 Knoxville, Tennessee 37901-0155